 Retailers should not just install EMV readers as a security measure, but also to protect their assets.
 Legally speaking. this is precisely why the installation of EMV card readers is number one on this list.

 "EMV card chips generate a unique code for every transaction."

 Unlike magnetic stripes, EMV card chips generate a unique code for every transaction.
 This way, even if the point of sale is breached, the hackers will not actually access any exploitable credit card data.
 By and large, card issuers and banks have made the shift to chip technology, and those that have not should get a move on.
 Retailers can put this technology to good use and give their cybersecurity a big boost by installing EMV card readers right away.
-Some start as low as $30
+Some start as low as $30, according to Entrepreneur.

 Anyone who has a Facebook or email account that automatically sends a text message with a verification code upon login from a new device is familiar with the concept of two-factor authentication.
 Apply this to POS terminals and customer service kiosks in a retail environment, and the efficacy of cybersecurity immediately doubles.
 This is especially true in a crowded store, where a sneaky shopper might be able to hop onto an employee machine in the midst of the chaos.
 With two-factor authentication, a user's digital identity can be more thoroughly vetted and verified, helping to prevent fallout from this type of scenario.

 Modern two-factor authentication solutions are relatively inexpensive, and can be deployed swiftly as a service, making them excellent last-minute security measures for retailers.